tetra3dprint/HemeraOdyssey/Build_Guide/07_Extruder.md

 * Connect the motor cable and guide it to the back passing behind the pinda<br>
 ![18](../img/Extruder_Assembly/18.jpg)
 ---
-* Insert 2x Hex Nylon Lock Nut onto the undercarriage fan mount using a spare 10mm bolt
+* Insert 2x Hex Nylon Lock Nut onto the printed undercarriage fan mount.
+You can use a spare 10mm bolt to bed them
 * Place the undercarriage fan mount against the nozzel fang and insert 2x 16mm bolts to hold it in place<br>
 ![19](../img/Extruder_Assembly/19.jpg)
 ---